-Still, despite all the fear surrounding this fantastic hunter, the great white shark is a fascinating creature.
+Still, despite all the fear surrounding this dangerous hunter, the great white shark is a fascinating creature.
 Have you always been interested in learning more about this beast of prey?
-In this article, we’ll give you the rundown on this massive hunter along with details on the great white shark lifespan and life cycle.
+How long do great white sharks live?
+In this article, we’ll give you the rundown of this massive hunter along with details on the great white shark’s lifespan and life cycle.
 Let’s uncover what makes this shark so great!

 The Rundown on Great White Sharks